Memorabilix

-Robert Peel Autograph
+Robert Peel Autographs

-Sir Robert Peel, 2nd Baronet, FRS (5 February 1788 – 2 July 1850), was a British Conservative statesman who served twice as Prime Minister of the United Kingdom (1834–1835, 1841–1846), simultaneously serving as Chancellor of the Exchequer (1834–1835), and twice as Home Secretary (1822–1827, 1828–1830).
-He is regarded as the father of modern British policing, owing to his founding of the Metropolitan Police Service.
+Sir Robert Peel, 2nd Baronet (5 February 1788 – 2 July 1850), was a British Conservative statesman who twice was Prime Minister of the United Kingdom (1834–1835, 1841–1846), and simultaneously was Chancellor of the Exchequer (1834–1835).
+He previously was Home Secretary twice (1822–1827, 1828–1830).
+He is regarded as the father of modern British policing, owing to his founding of the Metropolitan Police while he was Home Secretary.
 Peel was one of the founders of the modern Conservative Party.
-More about Robert Peel

 Affiliate disclosure: When you click on links to various merchants on this site and make a purchase, this can result in this site earning a commission.
 Affiliate programs and affiliations include, but are not limited to, the eBay Partner Network.